 Products from Agilent Technologies have a measurable effect on the scientific world.
-A leading maker of scientific testing equipment, Agilent supplies a slew of analytical and measurement instruments, including oscilloscopes, gas and liquid chromatographs, mass spectrometers, vacuum pumps, anatomic pathology workflows, and nuclear magnetic resonance imaging systems.
-Its operations include products used in electronic test and measurement, life sciences, chemical analysis, and diagnostics and genomics.
-Agilent's customers include such global giants as Cisco, Dow Chemical, GlaxoSmithKline, Intel, Merck, and Samsung.
-The company, which gets most of sales outside the US, is spinning off its electronic measurement business.
+A leading maker of scientific testing equipment, Agilent supplies a slew of analytical and measurement instruments, including gas and liquid chromatographs, mass spectrometers, vacuum pumps, anatomic pathology workflows, and genetic and diagnostic instruments and tools.
+Its operations include products used in life sciences, chemical analysis, energy, and food, forensics, and environment.
+Agilent's customers include Bristol-Myers Squib Co., Dow Chemical, Merck, and the University of California, Davis.
+The company, which gets most of sales outside the US, spun off its electronic measurement business in late 2014.

-The US remains Agilent's largest single geographic location, accounting for about a third of sales.
-China and Japan together account for about a quarter of sales.
-The rest of its international operations are located in Europe and Southeast Asia.
-Agilent has facilities in Australia, China, Denmark, Germany, India, Italy, Japan, Malaysia, The Netherlands, Poland, Singapore, the UK, and the US.
+The US remains Agilent's largest single geographic market, accounting for 30% of sales.
+China, the only other country Agilent reports separately, accounts for a fifth of sales.
+Other international operations provide the remainder of revenue.
+Agilent has manufacturing plants in Australia, China, Denmark, Germany, India, Italy, Japan, Malaysia, The Netherlands, Poland, Singapore, the UK, and the US.

 Sales and Marketing

 The company sells most of its products directly, although it also relies on resellers, distributors, e-commerce, and other channels to a lesser degree.
 It also has a diverse customer base -- some 23,000 customers for life sciences and applied markets business, about 39,000 Agilent CrossLab customers, and about 14,000 diagnostics and genomics customers.
 The company spends about $30 million a year on advertising.